 I have to tell you something.
 It’s not exactly easy for me to admit this and I’m afraid you’ll look at me differently but I need to get this out there:

 The truth is I’m a pretty green mom.
 Green as in… crunchy.
 As in environmentally aware and “natural.”
-As in we use cloth napkins and cloth diapers, have home births and don’t vaccinate.
+As in we use cloth napkins and cloth diapers, have home births and don’t follow the recommended vaccination schedule.
 We have almost no plastic play things and avoid most trademarked characters on clothing and toys as well.
 I really, really am pretty crunchy.
 But I think of myself as funky-normal, a variation of mainstream.
 I can’t always afford to buy organic and I really like make up.
 I haven’t recycled my glass in like 2 years because the city doesn’t pick it up and there isn’t a drop off anywhere near me and after lugging boxes of glass bottles around in my van for months I decided that I was probably wasting so much gas from the weight of the glass in my car that it totally offset recycling them- if I ever got to recycle them.
 Oh, and I haven’t been to a homeopath since I had kids.
 No Birkenstocks either.
 There are plenty of not natural, non-organic probably bad for you products in my house, some of them we eat.
 Also, I have a PILE of reusable shopping bags, I’ve even made some of them but I forget them more often than I take them with me to the store.
 So I’m green but not green.
-Not Kelly green, more like 1970′s linoleum avocado green and I have the glasses to prove it.
+Not Kelly green, more like 1970’s linoleum avocado green and I have the glasses to prove it.

-While it is true that we avoid prepackaged foods and artificial colors and flavors in our foods we go to Chick-fil-a a couple of times a month and my kids get candy full of crap 2-3 times a week.
+While it is true that we avoid prepackaged foods and artificial colors and flavors in our foods we go to fast food a couple of times a month and my kids get candy full of crap 2-3 times a week.
 Some of you are shaking your head going “tsk, tsk, she’s poisoning her kids!” and others are going “yeah so, we go out to some place like that every meal or would if I could afford it and I freaking LOVE Skittles.”
 Personally, I’m with both of you.
 I wasn’t allowed to have that stuff growing up and my mom made us have healthy substitutes instead.
 We’d take our own piece of cake to birthday parties, adults would never give us the candy other kids got because my mother warned them not to, we’d get these sesame honey stick things my mom called “good candy” instead and the snacks we brought to play groups looked suspiciously similar to mulch.
 Everyone looked at me sympathetically.
 I hated being that kid.
 H-A-T-E-D IT.
 So I don’t make my kids be that kid.
 They eat the crap candy their teacher hands out.
 And in full disclosure, my lactivist self is a traitor and I even let my kids eat the Nestlé candy they get.
 Shame on me, right?